-Welcome to our monthly summary for July 2018.
+Welcome to our monthly update for July 2019.

 This provides a summary of:

 - the latest updates to our self-help information site for people with convictions

 - recent posts to our online magazine, theRecord

 - other news and developments that might be of interest to people with a criminal record.

 Have you stumbled across this?
 You can receive these updates direct to your inbox every month for free by signing up to our mailing list (make sure you choose to receive ‘news for people with convictions’)